97sreeharik/Audio_files/README.md

 run simple_recognizer.py with python2.7 . (make sure u change the model directory path in the code)

+* U may also run the malayalam speech to text using pocketsphinx using the models provided in the corresponding folders using the documentation provided in the [page](https://cmusphinx.github.io/wiki/tutorialadapt/)

 ## what are the folders and whats inside them :

 * Malayalam_acoustic_model _new_limited	: This folder contains acoustic model files which are made with sphinx tools for limited context audio recordings and transcriptions